 The program fell ridiculously short of its lofty promises, and to add insult to injury, I later discovered that a good chunk of the content was available online for free.
 My gut was right all along, shaking its head in silent disapproval.

 Every month, as the payment was deducted from my account, I couldn't help but torture myself with relentless thoughts:

 How could I let this happen?

-Mistakes are feedback.
-If we pay attention to that feedback (by dropping the 2x4), we gain some valuable insight to help us grow and change.
-And here's something essential to remember, mistakes don't define who you are unless, of course, you let them.
+Remember, at the end of the day, mistakes are just feedback.
+If we pay attention to that feedback, we gain precious insight to grow and evolve.
+And here's the golden rule: Mistakes don't define who you are unless you let them.